-Your vet will conduct a detailed medical and ophthalmological evaluation on your French Bulldog, taking into account their historical background, symptoms and potential events that may have contributed to this disorder.
+Your vet will conduct a detailed medical and ophthalmological evaluation of your French Bulldog, considering its historical background, symptoms, and potential events that may have contributed to this disorder.

-Uveitis is an inflammation of several of the components that make up your Frenchies uvea (the pigmented layer of the eye).
+Uveitis is an inflammation of several components that make up your Frenchies uvea (the pigmented layer of the eye).
+It is considered anterior uveitis when only the ciliary body and the iris are agitated.
 When all three components are affected, inflammation is referred to as true uveitis or pan-uveitis.
-When only the ciliary body, as well as the iris, are agitated, it is considered anterior uveitis.

 There are several possible causes of uveitis.
 Often the real cause is never found.
 Popular sources are as follows: